-Community partnerships: We welcome partnerships with not-for-profit community groups in Newfoundland and Labrador, from school classrooms to ENGOs to rural municipalities, who are looking to monitor plastic pollution in their areas.
+Community partnerships on plastic pollution monitoring: We welcome partnerships with not-for-profit community groups in Newfoundland and Labrador, from school classrooms to ENGOs to rural municipalities, who are looking to monitor plastic pollution in their areas.
+We also work with several Indigenous councils and communities from across Canada and internationally.
 We often provide pro bono technical training, co-application for funding/grants, use of our lab space, and other forms of capacity sharing in these cases.
 See our plastic monitoring project page for details on the type of work we do.